Analytical and numerical studying of the perturbed Korteweg--de Vries equation: Introduction

 Nonlinear evolution equations play an important role in the modern mathematics and physics.
 There are several ``universal'' equations that are widely physical applicable and have remarkable mathematical properties (see e.g., Refs. \cite{Calogero1991,Leblond2008}).
 In this set of equations one can include the Korteweg--de Vries equation, the Burgers equation, the nonlinear Shrodinger equation.
 Such ``universal'' equations are very often obtained with the help of some asymptotic approach, for example, with the help of the reductive perturbation method (see e.g., Refs. \cite{Gardner1969,Taniuti1978,Leblond2008} ).
 If we consider the first order approximation in the asymptotic expansion we can obtain famous nonlinear evolution equations such as the Burgers and the Korteweg--de Vries equations.
 On the other hand, taking into account high order corrections in the reductive perturbation method one can obtain generalizations of the above mentioned equations.
 These equations can be considered as ``universal'' equations with high order corrections.

-In this work we study the Burgers equation with high order corrections: the perturbed Burgers equation.
+In this work we study the Burgers equation with high order corrections.
 This equation was obtained for the description of viscous gas dynamics and nonlinear acoustic waves in Refs. \cite{Fokas1996,Kraenkel1998}.
-In Refs. \cite{Kudryashov2013,Kudryashov2013a} it was shown that the perturbed Burgers equation can be used for the description of nonlinear waves in a liquid with gas bubbles.
-This equation has the form (see Refs. \cite{Kudryashov2013,Kudryashov2013a}):
+In Refs. \cite{Kudryashov2013,Kudryashov2013a} it was shown that the Burgers equation with high order corrections can be used for the description of nonlinear waves in a liquid with gas bubbles.
+This equation has the form\cite{Kudryashov2013,Kudryashov2013a}:

-where $t$ is non--dimensional time, $x$ is a non--dimensional Cartesian coordinate, $u$ is non--dimensional perturbation of gas--liquid mixture density, $\alpha$, $\beta$, $\nu$, $\mu$ are non--dimensional physical parameters, $\alpha_{1}$, $\alpha_{2}$ are arbitrary parameters introduced by the near--identity transformations (see.
+where $t$ is the non--dimensional time, $x$ is the non--dimensional Cartesian coordinate, $u$ is non--dimensional perturbation of gas--liquid mixture density, $\alpha$, $\beta$, $\nu$, $\mu$ are non--dimensional physical parameters, $\alpha_{1}$, $\alpha_{2}$ are arbitrary parameters introduced by the near--identity transformations (see.
 Ref. \cite{Kudryashov2013a}).
-Let us note that in fact Eq.\eqref{eq:ext_Burgers_1} is a two--parametric family of equations parameterized by $\alpha_{1}$ and $\alpha_{2}$.
+Note that in fact Eq. \eqref{eq:ext_Burgers_1} is a two--parametric family of equations parameterized by $\alpha_{1}$ and $\alpha_{2}$.

-It is known that at the derivation of the perturbed Burgers equation appears an obstacle to the integrability (see Refs. \cite{Fokas1996,Kraenkel1998,Zarmi2005,Kudryashov2013,Kudryashov2013a}).
-The perturbed Burgers equation is integrable under a certain condition on the physical parameters in contrast to the Burgers equation.
-In the integrable case the perturbed Burgers equation coincides with the Sarmo--Tasso--Olver equation which was investigated (see Refs. \cite{Olver1977,Tasso1996,Fokas2008,Kudryashov2009,Kudryashov2012}).
-However, the general case of the perturbed Burgers equation was not studied previously.
-Thus it is an interesting problem to perform an analytical and numerical study of the perturbed Burgers equation without imposing any conditions on the physical parameters.
+It is known that at the derivation of the Burgers equation with high order corrections appears an obstacle to the integrability (see Refs. \cite{Fokas1996,Kraenkel1998,Zarmi2005,Kudryashov2013,Kudryashov2013a}).
+Eq. \eqref{eq:ext_Burgers_1} is integrable under a certain condition on the physical parameters in contrast to the Burgers equation.
+In the integrable case Eq. \eqref{eq:ext_Burgers_1} coincides with the Sarmo--Tasso--Olver equation which was investigated (see Refs. \cite{Olver1977,Tasso1996,Fokas2008,Kudryashov2009,Kudryashov2012}).
+However, the general case of the Burgers equation with high order corrections has not been studied previously.
+Thus it is an interesting problem to perform an analytical and numerical study of the Burgers equation with high order corrections without imposing any conditions on the physical parameters.

-Below we show that the perturbed Burgers equation can be transformed to a canonical form with a single parameter.
-This parameter can be considered as the bifurcation parameter, because there is only one value of this parameter corresponding to the integrable case of the perturbed Burgers equation.
-The aim of this work is to analytically and numerically study the perturbed Burgers equation at all values of the bifurcation parameter.
+Below we show that Eq. \eqref{eq:ext_Burgers_1} can be transformed to a canonical form with a single parameter.
+This parameter can be considered as the bifurcation parameter, because there is only one value of this parameter corresponding to the integrable case of Eq. \eqref{eq:ext_Burgers_1}.
+The aim of this work is to analytically and numerically study the canonical form of Eq. \eqref{eq:ext_Burgers_1} at all values of the bifurcation parameter.